 If your truck is equipped with this option, the forks will go to the programmed tilt position chosen by your company for this truck.

-To turn on Tilt Position Assist, press the button on the side of the accessory lever.
-The indicator light will turn on.
+To use Tilt Position Assist, press the button on the side of the tilt lever.
 Pull or push the tilt lever to tilt the forks.